xc/xoverridefilter/readme.md

 FAQ
 ---------
-1. Is the business logic inside view cahce system?
+1. Is the business logic inside view cache?

    Yes, by default view cache is generated after first run.